gboehl/alpyvantage/README.rst

 Installation
 ------------

-Installing the `repository version <https://pypi.org/project/econpizza/>`_ is as simple as
+Installing the `repository version <https://pypi.org/project/econpizza/>`_ is as simple as typing

 .. code-block:: bash